• Facebook

 • ¼ cup capers, minced

-• 1 cup canned tuna in water, (drained), shredded
+• 1 cup canned tuna, or salmon (drained of water), shredded

 Video